akveo/react-native-ui-kitten/docs/src/guides/theme-using-mapping.md

 # Creating Styled Components

 React Native UI Kitten allows you creating your own components powered by Eva Design System.
-This helps you to have less *StyleSheet*-based styles and keeps your React components more clean and organized.
+This helps you to have less StyleSheet-based styles and keeps your React components more clean and organized.

 <hr>